• Home

 Artist Biography

-As a classical violinist, Alice Blankenship is the co-artistic director of microphilharmonic, Concertmaster of the Oregon Mozart Players, section violinist with the Eugene Symphony, and member of the Oregon Bach Festival orchestra.
-In addition, she is a baroque violinist, serving as Director of Microphilharmonic Baroque! and performing with the Oregon Bach Festival baroque orchestra, and ensembles such as Portland Baroque Orchestra, Pacific Baroque Orchestra, and Santa Fe Pro Musica.
+As a classical violinist, Alice Blankenship is the co-artistic director of microphilharmonic, Concertmaster of the Oregon Mozart Players, and section violinist with the Eugene Symphony.
+In addition, she is a baroque violinist, serving as Director of Microphilharmonic Baroque! and performing with Baroque ensembles in Oregon, New Mexico, British Columbia, and Europe.

-A musical partnership between Alice Blankenship and clarinetist Michael Anderson, Violette performs original works for violin and clarinet by composers such as Tomas Svoboda, Paul Safar, and Olivia Davis, along with unique arrangements of baroque, classical, folk, and popular music.
+A musical partnership between Alice Blankenship and clarinetist Michael Anderson, Violette performs original works for violin and clarinet by composers such as Tomas Svoboda, Paul Safar, and Olivia Davis, along with unique arrangements of Baroque, classical, folk, pop music and Christmas Carols.
 This partnership also forms the core of both microphilharmonic and Høstedans.

-Høstedans is the Scandinavian folk band Blankenship formed in 2020, supported in part by the Oregon Cultural Trust.
-Their first album, Børnemusik Volume 1 will be released in the fall of 2020.
+Høstedans is the Scandinavian folk dance band Blankenship formed in 2020, supported in part by the Oregon Cultural Trust.
+Their first album, Børnemusik Volume 1 was released in the fall of 2020.
 This album features Blankenship and Anderson's original arrangements of traditional dances at the Scandinavian Festival in Junction City, Oregon.
+Preserving, performing and recording the cherished community dances for future generations is part of the mission of Høstedans.
+If you would like to Donate to help support the creation of Børnemusik Volume 2, please visit the Høstedans page and click "Donate."

 Alice Blankenship has taught violin lessons for more than two decades, and she welcomes players of all levels, from age 8 to adult.
 Healthy body mechanics related to violin playing are a specialty, drawing upon the work of Kato Havas and others.
 Inspired by her own mother, Gay Blankenship, a classroom music teacher and chamber musician into her late 80's, Alice hopes to give students the tools and motivation to enjoy the violin for a lifetime!